-With the exception of South Africa, all other countries in Figure 10 show that the larger number of publications comes from the natural sciences: India (52%), Singapore (43%), Japan (41%), France (44%) and Germany (38%).
+With the exception of South Africa, all other countries in Figure 9 show that the larger number of publications comes from the natural sciences: India (52%), Singapore (43%), Japan (41%), France (44%) and Germany (38%).
 Germany's next mostly published fields are medical sciences (27%) and biological sciences (23%).
 Engineering occupies 8% of the publications and social and behavioral sciences rank last with 5%.

 Investments in Research and Development (R&D) go hand in hand with a country's research priorities.
 Spending in R&D is, undoubtedly, of paramount importance for any country's development and competitiveness.
-Figure 10 shows the average growth of R&D expenditures as shares of GDP for selected countries over the period of 1996 to 2007.
-Emerging Asian countries devoted a large share of their economic output to R&D. China, as the leading country among the emerging economies, spent, on average, almost 22% of its GDP in R&D; India spent 9% on average.
-The USA, as well as the EU-27, allocated, on average, around 6% of their GDP towards R&D.
+Figure 10 shows R&D expenditures as percentage of GDP in 1996 and 2007 for countries and economic areas selected by the National Science Board (2010).
+Asian countries, such as South Korea and Japan devoted a large share of their economic output to R&D. China, compared with other economies, spends less on R&D. Nonetheless, China's R&D/GDP ratio more than doubled, from 0.6% in 1996 to 1.5% in 2007.
+As mentioned by the National Science Board (2010), "the gap in China's R&D/GDP ratio relative to those of developed economies suggests that China's R&D volume can continue to grow rapidly" (p.
+0-4).

 IV.
-2. d.
 'Luring Brains In': Can China Reach Human Capital Supremacy?

-At the signing ceremony on scientific and the cultural exchange between the USA and China in 1978, President Jimmy Carter, following Premier Deng Xiaoping's remark, said: "Our aim is to make this kind of exchange between our countries no longer the exception but the norm; no longer a matter of headlines and the historians, but a routine part of the everyday life of both Chinese and American people" (as cited in Li, 2010).
+At the signing ceremony on scientific and the cultural exchange between the USA and China in 1978, President Jimmy Carter, following Premier Deng Xiaoping's remark, said: "Our aim is to make this kind of exchange between our countries no longer the exception but the norm; no longer a matter of headlines and the historians, but a routine part of the everyday life of both Chinese and American people" (as cited in Li, 201013).
 More than thirty years later, China's booming economy and relatively stable political and social environment have attracted more and more international students to the country.